 Certifications

 Everything in the knowledge base is stored with structured metadata alongside it, not just the text.
-Which technologies it covers, what industry it’s from, when it was published.
-This ends up being just as important as the content itself, because the retrieval and scoring steps lean heavily on it to separate genuinely relevant results from ones that are merely similar-sounding.
+Which technologies it covers, what industry it is from, when it was published.
+This ends up being just as important as the content itself, because retrieval and scoring lean heavily on it to separate genuinely relevant results from ones that are merely similar-sounding.

 Stage 4: Finding the Right Evidence